weaviate/weaviate-io/developers/weaviate/current/modules/img2vec-neural.md

 ```

 ## Other methods
-If you prefer not to use docker-compose (but instead for example Kubernetes in a production setup), make you can use the `img2vec-neural` module after taking the following steps:
+If you prefer not to use Docker-compose (but instead for example Kubernetes in a production setup), make you can use the `img2vec-neural` module after taking the following steps:
 1. Enable the `img2vec-neural` module.
 Make sure you set the `ENABLE_MODULES=img2vec-neural` environment variable.
 This can be combined with a text vectorization module: `ENABLE_MODULES: 'text2vec-contextionary,img2vec-neural'`.
 Additionally, you can make one of the modules the default vectorizer, so you don’t have to specify it on each schema class: `DEFAULT_VECTORIZER_MODULE=text2vec-contextionary`
 2. Run the `img2vec-neural` module, for example using `docker run -itp "8000:8080" semitechnologies/img2vec-neural:resnet50-61dcbf8`.
 3. Tell Weaviate where to find the inference module.
 Set the Weaviate environment variable `IMAGE_INFERENCE_API`to where your inference container is running, for example `IMAGE_INFERENCE_API="http://localhost:8000"`